dimaMachina/graphiql-esm.sh/README.md

 This will start a local server and open the demo in your browser.

-> Make sure you have dependency installed by running `pnpm i`.
+> Make sure you have dependencies installed by running `pnpm i`.

 ## Notes